4 Productivity-Boosting Tips For All Chefs

 March 31, 2016 3 min read

 In a perfect world, chefs would be able to spend all their time painstakingly crafting their favorite dishes.
-However, as you’ll soon learn upon graduating culinary academy, the kitchens you’ll work in won’t be so perfect and pristine.
+However, as you’ll soon learn upon graduating culinary school, the kitchens you’ll work in won’t be so perfect and pristine.
 And that means there are a load of other responsibilities on the shoulder’s of chefs.
 Not to mention, kitchens in and of themselves are quite stressful and leave very little room for mistakes.
 That’s why it’s so important for chefs to maximize their efforts as best as they can.

 Don’t know where to start?
 Here are four tips for becoming the most productive chef possible: